RingCentral pricing: Hidden fees + 6 Other things to know

 RingCentral Webinar™$40 per organizer per month

-RingSense for Sales$60 per user
+AI Conversation Expert, formerly RingSense for Sales$60 per user per month

-Push to Talk license$5 per user per month
+Push-to-Talk license$5 per user per month

-RingCentral EventsStarts at $1,188 per organizer per year
+RingCentral EventsStarts at $99 per organizer per year

 RingCX AI Contact Center$65 per user